whyboris/utilitarianism.net/content/en/acting-on-utilitarianism.md

 [^39]: Cf. Todd, B. (2017).
 [We reviewed over 60 studies about what makes for a dream job.
 Here’s what we found](https://80000hours.org/career-guide/job-satisfaction/). _80,000 Hours_.
 [^39a]: Though for an alternative perspective that puts much more weight on pursuing "excited curiosity", see Graham, P. (2023).
 [How to Do Great Work](https://paulgraham.com/greatwork.html).
 [^39b]: But note also the high risk of political efforts proving counterproductive.
 Consider, for example, environmental regulations that make it more difficult to build new solar, wind, and nuclear power plants to replace harmful coal power.
 [^40]: Note that William MacAskill, coauthor of this website, is the author of several of the listed resources on effective altruism.
-Moreover, he is a cofounder of both 80,000 Hours and Giving What We Can.
+Moreover, he is a cofounder of both 80,000 Hours and _Giving What We Can_.